-We talked to Theo Schnitfink, founder and CEO of Symphony Solutions, about valuing quality people and quality services, and he had the following to say:-
+Theo Schnitfink, founder and CEO of Symphony Solutions on valuing quality people and quality services.

 First of all, how are you and your family doing in these COVID-19 times?

 Theo Schnitfink: COVID-19 hit unexpectedly, and at some point, life seemed to have come to a halt.
 Now that we’ve been all in this together for over a year, we have learned to adapt and keep ourselves and our loved ones safe.

 With some adjustments, but life goes on.
 As it is in life and in business, you can’t sit around forever and wait for things to magically get better.
 We do whatever is feasible in the given circumstances and take the most out of what we can have.